echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/thiamine.md

 # Vitamin B1 (Thiamine)
-Thiamine is an essential water-soluble nutrient, hence, it cannot be stored and is easly eliminated from the body.
+Thiamine is an essential water-soluble nutrient, hence, it cannot be stored and is easly eliminated from the body through urine or perspiration.

 ## Primary goals
 - __Carbohydrate and alcohol metabolism__;